 Like any job, there are many variables when it comes to pay rates.
 Here are a few things that impact pay:

 - Demand for the specialty – Facilities are willing to pay more for specialties that are competitive or hard to fill.
-Though the demand is facility-specific, there is an ongoing need for internal medicine physicians, hospitalists, psychiatrists, NPs, and PAs — just to name a few.
+Though the demand is facility-specific, there is an ongoing need for internal medicine physicians, hospitalists, and psychiatrists — just to name a few.
 Locum tenens jobs are available in more than 100 specialties.

 - Location and type of facility – There are open locum tenens positions all across the country.
 Generally, rural facilities or those having trouble attracting candidates will pay more than facilities in popular urban locations.

 - Skill set and patient load – Positions that include difficult procedures or require specialized skills often pay more than general assignments.
 Patient load also plays a role in pay — slower-paced assignments tend to pay less than high workload positions.

 - Type of shifts needed – Assignments can last just a few shifts, a weekend, or months at a time.
 Working weekends, call, or holidays may result in a higher hourly locum tenens pay rate.